sirius-ms/sirius/README.md

 the option **-O sirius**.
 You can import these files with the Sirius User Interface to get a visualization of the results.

-Currently, CSI:FingerId predictions are not stored in the *.sirius* file.
+Currently, CSI:FingerID predictions are not stored in the *.sirius* file.
 This will hopefully change in future releases.

 ### Export Results